 The FTC is issuing new rules applicable to online businesses this March 2013.
-In this article, we take a close look at the changes to the clear and conspicuous requirement companies must now comply with online.
+In this article, we take a close look at the changes to the FTC clear and conspicuous disclaimer requirements companies must now comply with online.

 To understand the new rules, it helps to first cover the basics of online advertising from a legal perspective.
 Your advertisements must comply with three concepts: